Read our response to COVID-19 and sign up for updates here.

 If your event cannot be rescheduled, and it’s not appropriate to proceed, we suggest cancelling the event.

 If you would like to attempt to retain some of your ticket sales, you may offer the option for ticket buyers to seek a refund within 2 weeks from Brown Paper Tickets or leave their payment as a contribution to your organization.
-Payments will be issued within 10 business days of the event end date, or if the event date has passed, the 2-week grace period.
+Payments will be issued after the event end date.

 If you would like to offer full refunds, please follow our standard cancellation procedures.
 While cancellation fees generally apply, we may be able to make accommodations for events canceled as a result of CDC or WHO recommendations regarding the coronavirus.